-Write down the VIP address set to the route table, because the address is needed later for setting up the AWS virtual IP resource.
+Write down the VIP address set to the route table because it is necessary to set up the AWS Virtual IP resource later.

 Configure other routings according to the environment.

 7. Add a mirror disk (EBS).

 Add an EBS to be used as the mirror disk (cluster partition or data partition) as needed.